Chart Color Schemes

 Putney is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Putney's dwelling structures, as assessed in the latest Census, consisted of 84.2% houses and 15.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's figures of 42.9% houses and 57.1% other dwellings.
-Home ownership in Putney stood at 47.1%, with mortgaged dwellings at 37.2% and rented ones at 15.8%.
-The median monthly mortgage repayment was $3,467, higher than Sydney metro's average of $2,600.
-Median weekly rent in Putney was $700, compared to Sydney metro's $460.
-Nationally, Putney's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+In Putney, as per the latest Census evaluation, dwelling structures consisted of 84.2% houses and 15.7% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 42.9% houses and 57.1% other dwellings.
+Home ownership in Putney stood at 47.1%, with mortgaged dwellings at 37.2% and rented dwellings at 15.8%.
+The median monthly mortgage repayment was $3,467, exceeding Sydney metro's average of $2,600.
+The median weekly rent in Putney was $700, higher than Sydney metro's $460.
+Nationally, Putney's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing